gandreini/css-guidelines/css-style-guide.md

   - viewing CSS on sites like GitHub, or in terminal windows;
   - providing a comfortable line length for comments.

-### 1.9 Style Lint
+### 1.8 Style Lint

-SASS files should be verified with the linting tool <a href="http://stylelint.io/" target="_blank">Style Lint</a>.
+SASS files must be verified with the linting tool <a href="http://stylelint.io/" target="_blank">Style Lint</a>.
 Style linting must be set up as a task in the Gulp file and run whenever a SASS file is modified.
 More info on how to set up style linting with Gulp <a href="http://www.creativenightly.com/2016/02/How-to-lint-your-css-with-stylelint/" target="_blank">here</a>.

-Our stylelint file is available for download <a href="http://www.giulioandreini.it/resources/stylelintrc" target="_blank">here</a>.
+Our stylelint file is available <a href="https://github.com/gandreini/css-guidelines/blob/master/stylelintrc" target="_blank">here</a>.

-### 1.10 spacing-unit
+### 1.9 spacing-unit

 All margins and paddings must be expressed using the variable: